Dental Career

 Become a Better Dentist, Fast

 The key to jumpstarting your career is to enter your first job fully aware of the challenges you will face and the steps you can take to manage them.
 Every new job has a learning curve.
-It can take months or even years to feel fully competent and confident in your new skills.
+Feeling fully competent and confident in your new skills can take months or even years.
 While many of you may leave dental school feeling confident in your abilities, be ready for a few rude awakenings in your first year as a new dentist.

 Time Management

-Learning time management in the dental office environment will likely dominate your mental bandwidth when you start working.
-This is true for every dental clinician, including assistants, hygienists, and doctors.
-The shift from the pace in school to the real-world working pace is a big one.
+When you start working, learning time management in the dental office environment will likely dominate your mental bandwidth.
+This applies to every dental clinician, including assistants, hygienists, and doctors.
+The shift from the pace in school to the real-world working pace is significant.
 It can be daunting.
-Go into your new career understanding that you will very likely live behind schedule for the first several weeks and actively look for ways to work with better efficiency.
+Go into your new career understanding that you will likely live behind schedule for the first several weeks, and actively look for ways to work efficiently.
 This is one area where Community Dental Partners really shines.
-Our onboarding process and support structure ensures that you’ll hit the ground running and find your pace in no time.
+Our onboarding process and support structure ensures you’ll hit the ground running and find your pace quickly.

 There are plenty of ways to manage your time.
 Try breaking down your procedures into smaller increments.
 Rather than thinking, “I have to have this crown done in an hour,” set smaller benchmarks within the procedure.
 Have anesthetic administered and working within the first ten minutes of the appointment.
 Complete your prep by minute 30 at the latest, and so on.
-As you work and get to know your team better, you’ll also start to get a better sense of what tasks you can delegate to your assistant, which can help your efficiency as well.
+As you work and get to know your team better, you’ll also get a better sense of what tasks you can delegate to your assistant, which can also help your efficiency.

 A new dentist sits with a pediatric patient, speaking with him and building their relationship.

-Also, remember that learning great efficiency may also mean better pay.
+Also, remember that learning excellent efficiency may also mean better pay.
 Depending on your dentist compensation model, more production usually means more profitability.
-So it is in your best interest to actively seek solutions to working quickly.
+It is in your best interest to actively seek solutions to work quickly.
 Every extra unit of time spent on one procedure means one less patient you’ll be able to serve that day.

 But let’s be clear: you should never sacrifice quality for speed.
 The end result of your restorative work will hopefully last years.
-Rushing can result in poor technique, and poorly completed treatments fail.
+Rushing can result in poor technique and failed treatments.
 You are here to provide your patients with solid dental work.
 Over time, you will be able to find a state of flow in your work.
-It will feel almost second nature to do great fillings while staying on schedule.
+Doing great fillings while staying on schedule will feel almost second nature.

 Stress Management

 Struggling to stay on schedule sounds stressful enough on its own.
-You’ll also be adjusting to a new lifestyle, finding your place among new coworkers, and perhaps adjusting to the reality of your new working environment.
-You’ll need to manage patients with dental anxiety who may act rudely or lash out, as well as navigate tense conversations when you’re giving them bad news.
+You’ll also be adjusting to a new lifestyle, finding your place among new co-workers, and perhaps adjusting to the reality of your new working environment.
+You’ll need to manage patients with dental anxiety who may act rudely or lash out and navigate tense conversations when you’re giving them bad news.
 All of this can add up to some big-time stress.
-Emotions can run high in the dental environment, and you’ll need some solid strategies to keep a cool head.
-Remember that building great connections with your coworkers and patients will help reduce friction and make your days run smoothly.
+Emotions can run high in the dental environment, and you’ll need solid strategies to keep a cool head.
+Building strong connections with co-workers and patients will help reduce friction and make your days run smoothly.

-Hopefully, you’ll be working somewhere with great support built-in.
+Hopefully, you’ll be working somewhere with great support built in.
 Team loyalty and respect can make all the difference in how your team manages stress at work.
-That’s why the CDP philosophy emphasizes this as one of our main practice pillars.
+The CDP philosophy emphasizes this as one of our primary practice pillars.
 You’ll have to develop an effective working relationship with your team, which sometimes means voicing what’s not working for you.
 Be sure to do this respectfully and without judgment so everyone can find the best protocols while maintaining good relationships.

 Stress management also means investing in positive experiences outside of work.
 Be sure you’re using your free time in ways that will destress and energize you.
-A great work-life balance is possible for dentists, but it may take some planning and effort.
+Outstanding work-life balance is possible for dentists, but it may take some planning and effort.

 Stay Open to Feedback